nopnop2002/esp-idf-mpu6050-dmp/README.md

 WEB pages are stored in the html folder.
 I used [this](https://canvas-gauges.com/) for gauge display.
 I used [this](https://threejs.org/) for 3D display.
-You can change it as you like.
+You can change the design and color according to your preference.